 Elan: No. Dashing Swordsmen are immune to damage from shattered glass.
 It helps us make dramatic window entrances.

 open/close all folders

-Exaggerated in the 'Stunt City' deoderant ad, with various men casually smashing through glass (among other things).
-Starts with one man punching through his medicine cabinet mirror to get at the product, another leaping through a store's glass door, a motorcycle courier jumping through a lobby window (right beside the door), and finally ending with the first man plumetting from a helicopter through a skylight.
+- Exaggerated in the "Stunt City" deodorant ad, with various men casually smashing through glass (among other things).
+Starts with one man punching through his medicine cabinet mirror to get at the product, another leaping through a store's glass door, a motorcycle courier jumping through a lobby window (right beside the door), and finally ending with the first man plummeting from a helicopter through a skylight.

 Anime & Manga